Skip to main content

 • We created a backlog of the other identified opportunities, preserving these valuable insights for future exploration.

-The outcome: This decision-making process allowed us to move forward with a clear focus while keeping track of future areas to explore.
-We chose a goal that we believed would best synergize with our customer needs and business objectives.
-By addressing this challenge head-on, we maintained momentum and delivered more impactful results by the end of the week, while also demonstrating our strategic thinking to stakeholders.
+The outcome: This allowed us to move forward with a clear focus while keeping track of future areas to explore.
+We chose a goal that would best synergize with our customer needs and business objectives.
+By addressing this challenge head-on, we maintained momentum and delivered more impactful results by the end of the week, while demonstrating our strategic thinking to stakeholders.

 Maximizing Limited Stakeholder Availability